Luis Ramos Arrested In Deadly Stabbing Of Mother, Daughter Inside Yonkers Home, Police Say

-YONKERS (CBSNewYork) — Yonkers police say a suspect is in custody in the deadly stabbing of a mother and daughter inside their home.
+YONKERS (CBSNewYork) — Yonkers police said a suspect was arrested Wednesday in the deadly stabbing of a mother and daughter inside their home.

-Yonkers Police Commissioner John Mueller said 27-year-old Luis Ramos was arrested in Arizona, where his extradition to New York is pending.READ MORE: Eric Adams Says He Plans To Be A 'Get Stuff Done' Mayor, Adds He Won't Address Vaccine Mandate Until At Least Jan.
-1
+Yonkers Police Commissioner John Mueller said 27-year-old Luis Ramos was arrested in Arizona, where his extradition to New York is pending.READ MORE: Supply Chain Issues: How Global Shortages Are Affecting Consumers Nationwide

 He described Ramos as an “acquaintance” of the women.